-The financial statements cover Mustera Property Group Ltd as a consolidated entity consisting of Mustera and its subsidiaries.
+The financial statements cover Mustera Property Group Ltd as a Consolidated Entity consisting of Mustera and its controlled entities (the Consolidated Entity or Group).
 The financial statements are presented in Australian dollars, which is Mustera's functional and presentation currency.

-A description of the nature of the consolidated entity's operations and its principal activities are included in the Directors' Report, which is not part of the financial statements.
+A description of the nature of the Consolidated Entity's operations and its principal activities are included in the Directors' Report, which is not part of the financial statements.

-The financial statements were authorised for issue, in accordance with a resolution of Directors, on 31 August 2022.
+The financial statements were authorised for issue, in accordance with a resolution of Directors, on 31 August 2023.
 The Directors have the power to amend and reissue the financial statements.